Situation overview

 Context

-A portfolio company backed by private equity had experienced a steady erosion of productivity and operational control following a prolonged period of remote working.
+A private equity-backed portfolio company had experienced a steady erosion of productivity and operational control following a prolonged period of remote working.

 Customer complaints had increased, response times had deteriorated, and operational controls had quietly fallen away.
 Administrative headcount had grown disproportionately, costs had escalated, and leadership visibility within the business had diminished.